AeneasVerif/charon/README.md

 formal verification.

-We do so by converting MIR code to LLBC (Low-Level Borrow Calculus), which is very close to MIR but with some simplifications and where control-flow has been reconstructed (LLBC uses a structured control-flow with loops, if ... then .. else, etc. instead of gotos).
+We do so by converting MIR code to LLBC (Low-Level Borrow Calculus), which is very close to MIR but with some simplifications, and where control-flow has been reconstructed (LLBC uses a structured control-flow with loops, if ... then .. else, etc. instead of gotos).

+We also reorder the definitions, so that if a function `f` calls a function `g`, `f` is defined after `g`, mutually recursive definitions are grouped, etc.

+The extracted AST is serialized in .llbc files (using the JSON format).
+We generate one file per extracted crate.

 # Structure

-- `charon`: the implementation of Charon.
+- `charon`: the implementation.
 - `macros`: various macros used in the implementation (Rust requires macros to be defined in separate libraries due to technical reasons).
 - `tests` and `tests-nll`: test files directories. `tests-nll` contains